a benchmark and prototype for following along

 For each Shabad, the benchmark also includes two "cold-start" copies starting at 33% and 66% in, to simulate joining the Kirtan audio late.

 Other factors: Speech-to-text models differ in size, latency, and deployment cost.
 This benchmark indirectly measures latency but not cost.
-Production ASR systems like Google Chirp have over a billion parameters, produce close-looking Gurmukhi, but must run in the cloud at ~$1 per hour of audio.
-Smaller models can run for free on end-user hardware (like a phone), and the audio never leaves the device.
+Production ASR systems can produce close-looking Gurmukhi but are quite large.
+For example, Google Chirp has over a billion parameters and therefore must run in the cloud at scale (~$1 per hour of audio).
+Smaller models have much fewer parameters but can be useful in other ways — they can run efficiently on normal devices (like a phone) and audio can stay on the user device.

 Each visualization below shows the correct line, the predicted line, and a green/red widget showing when predictions were accurate.
 Naturally, there is consistent lag between the correct line and the predicted line.